typotheque/public-documentation/source-file-requirements.md

 After removing unnecessary glyphs, go to the “Kerning” window → “…” menu → click “Clean up”.
 This should get rid of all the unused kerning pairs from all masters.

 Quickly review the remaining kerning pairs and remove the ones that don’t involve your own glyphs (eg, a Latin pair “VA” in a Devanagari file).

-## README.md

-Create a README.md file in your script directory.
-This file is valuable for documenting any detail that’s not self-explenatory in the source files.

-In particular, document the meaning of any persisting glyph color marks.